-We find it remarkable that here we sit, the rainy month of June 2019, and we still come across businesses and indeed clients who simply aren’t getting the most from their online presence.
+We find it remarkable that here we sit, the rainy month of June 2019, and we still come across businesses and clients who simply aren’t getting the most from their online presence.
 What’s even more shocking is that there are still businesses not using certain platforms whatsoever, therefore we have decided to offer a brief overview of the most accessible platforms, and some tips on how to successfully manage a responsive social media presence.

-So, whether you’re starting a new business, or revamping the social media platforms you already own, for us it’s vital that you start by asking yourself a series of questions.
-Firstly, what do you want to achieve via your social media platforms?
-Increased prospects, personal customer service, brand recognition etc. Of course, it’s totally possible to achieve all three but in our experience, having sight but no vision will often lead to hitting one of the many social media stumbling blocks.
+So, whether you’re starting a new business, or revamping the social media platforms you already use, it’s vital that you start by asking yourself a series of questions.
+What do you want to achieve via your social media platforms?
+Increased prospects, personal customer service, brand recognition etc?
+It’s possible to achieve all three but in our experience, having sight but no vision will often lead to hitting one of the many social media stumbling blocks.

 Your company’s presence can skyrocket overnight when it comes to instagram due to the marketability of good imagery and an insightful outlook on business.
 Isn’t Instagram a playground for narcissism?
-Well, quite honestly, at times it is, and for a long time the success of businesses on the platform has boiled down to leveraging this type of behaviour.
-Immersive influencer campaigns are easily relatable for the mass market, especially when selling B2C.
+Well, at times it is, and for a long time the success of businesses on the platform has boiled down to leveraging this type of behaviour.
+Immersive influencer campaigns are easily relatable for the mass market, especially when selling B2C (from business to customer).
 For a long time the fast-fashion industry has dominated the sponsored posts and ads of Instagram but we are now seeing a change.
-There are an increasing amount of interesting people out there who can push your brand in various directions, once again it’s the management of this which is the difference between great profit and great disappointment.
+There are an increasing amount of interesting people out there (influencers) who can push your brand in various directions, meaning it’s the management that can be the difference between great profit and great disappointment.

-So, briefly how can you improve all three?
-Well work on those connections and friends on facebook, get your reviews up and take an in depth look at their Facebook Ads platform, it’s pretty great!
+So how can you improve all three?
+Well work on those connections and friends on facebook, get your reviews up and take an in depth look at the Facebook Ads platform, it’s pretty great!
 For Twitter, work on your social voice, how and where do you want to be heard, and once you’ve been heard keep the consistency and relatability.
 Oh, and be witty…but not offensive.
 Instagram, well, learn how to take good photos, capture things people want to see and find out who could benefit your brand as an ambassador.
 Alternatively hire an agency who can do it all…we will be waiting to hear from you.